Looking for fabulous flavorful herbs to use in your fall recipes?

 Information you may find useful when looking for sources of good quality dried herbs:

-Color of the dried herb ought to be similar shade of the original plant, not gary or beige
+Color of the dried herb ought to be similar shade of the original plant, not gray, brown or beige

 Air-dried herbs will retain much of their original color as moisture gently leaves the plant, locking away the flavor components.